josephktcheung/1888988.Secessionist-Mechanism/report_en.md

   1. Becomes a landless Secessionists Vassal with 1 unit of cavalry (5 people) - effectively useless
   2. Becomes a settled country but **NOT a Secessionists Vassal** of France - completely independent
 - This demonstrates that the secessionist concept completely falls apart for landless rebels - there is almost no benefit to fighting in a secessionist War for a landless secessionist because the supposedly overlord France gains almost nothing, and the landless rebel does NOT become France's useful Vassal if it becomes settled

+### CASE 7: Castile SAVES - ATTACKER ALLY CALLING (Demonstrates Issue 4 - VERIFIED)

+Save File ID: **#db345ae3**

+Load the Castile save files.
+The saves demonstrate:
+- Castile has Alliance with Portugal
+- Castile has conquered Loudun (French culture territory)
+- French Secessionists Rebellion spawns as Society of Pops (<50% French culture population)
+- France (culturally dominant) is forcibly called to support the Rebellion
+- France has Alliance with Aragon and Rome
+- France has 100 Favors with Aragon and Rome

+**Steps to observe Issue 4** (Attacker Ally Calling Using Favors):

+1. Load save 1337.5.1 - Castile Ally Portugal, Conquer Loudun, Add Revolt 100%
+   - Play as Castile
+   - Castile has Alliance with Portugal
+   - Console: `conquer loudun`
+   - Add rebel progress to 1 (100%)
+2. Load save 1337.5.1 - France Ally Rome, Aragon, Favor 100
+   - Tag to play as France
+   - France allied with Aragon, Rome
+   - Use console command `favor ARA 100` and `favor PAP 100` to add Favor
+3. Load save 1337.6.1 - France Secessionist War
+   - Secessionists Rebel breaks out on 1337.6.1
+   - Society of Pops Rebel in Loudun is the War Leader, hence France cannot call Aragon and Rome to arms
+4. Load save 1337.6.3 - France Killed Landless Rebel, CAN Call Aragon and Rome
+   - Use console command `kill_unit` to kill troops of Society of Pops Secessionists Rebel
+   - France becomes War Leader
+   - France can call Aragon and Rome to join War using Favors

 ---